charliegdev/reading-list/render-props.md

 export default MouseWithCat;
 ```

 In most applications, that would be enough.
-But, what if we want a component just like `<MouseWithCat />`, but work with more than just `<Cat />`?
+However, what if we want a component just like `<MouseWithCat />`, but work with more than just `<Cat />`?